surya1083/-/README.md

 # AlgorithmSortingVisualizer

 A React-based web app to visualize nine sorting algorithms with animated bars.
-Built with React 18.3.1 and Framer Motion 11.3.8, it offers interactive controls for learning algorithms or showcasing frontend skills.
+Built with React 18.3.1 and Framer Motion 11.3.8, it offers interactive controls for learning algorithms.

 ## What It Is